ThomasGreenhill/ThomasGreenhill.github.io/_posts/2020-10-4-Woodworking.markdown

 ![Trays]({{site.baseurl}}/assets/img/trays.jpg)
 *Cherry & Mahogany Tray*

-Over the years, I have bult many bowls and trays.
-The trays are made entirely by hand with a mallette and chisel, whereas the bowls are made with a manual lathe.
+Over the years, I have built many bowls and trays.
+The trays are made entirely by hand with a mallet and chisel, whereas the bowls are made with a manual lathe.